 26.If I have seen the light that shines or the moon moving in splendor,

-27.and my heart was secretly deceived so that my mouth kissed my own hand,
+27.and my heart was secretly deceived so that my hand kissed my mouth,

 28.this also would be an iniquity to the Judge, for I will have been false to God above.

-29.May God damn me if I have rejoiced at the calamity of him who hated me or have exulted when evil found him!
+29.Let God damn me if I have rejoiced at the ruin of him who hated me or exulted when evil found him!

 32.No stranger has lodged in the street; I have opened my doors to the traveler.

-33.May God damn me if I have concealed my transgression as Adam, hiding my iniquity in my bosom,
+33.Let God damn me if I have concealed my transgressions as Adam did, hiding my iniquity in my bosom

-34.because I greatly feared a multitude, or the contempt of families so dismayed me that I was silent, not going out the door.
+34.because I feared a great multitude, or the contempt of people so dismayed me that I was silent, not going out the door.

-35.Oh, who will grant me a hearing?
+35.Oh, who will grant me my hearing?
 Behold, my mark!
 Let the Almighty answer me, and let the One who is my Adversary write out an indictment!

-36.May God damn me if I would not carry it on my shoulder!
-I would tie it about my head!
+36.Let God damn me if I would not carry it on my shoulder!
+I would bind it on me like a crown!

-37.I would declare to Him the number of my steps; I would approach Him as a prince.
+37.I would declare to Him the number of my steps; like a prince would I approach Him.

 38.If my land has cried out against me, or its furrows wept together,

-39.if I have eaten its yield without money or have caused its owners to expire,
+39.if I have eaten its yield without money, or caused its owners to expire,

-40.let bramble come out instead of wheat, and instead of barley, weeds!”
+40.let briers come forth instead of wheat, and instead of barley, weeds!”

 Job 32